-Programs run by the School include:
+Programs run by the Schools include:

-- in-school and on-campus demonstration lectures for primary and secondary schools (MUPPETS, WARP).
+- in-school and on-campus demonstration lectures for primary and secondary schools (MUPPETS, WARP)

 - enrichment studies for secondary school students (Physics VCE Lectures)

 - Telescopes in Schools run by the Astrophysics Group in partnership with the ARC Centre of Excellence for All-Sky Astrophysics, Quantum Victoria and Melbourne Planetarium